dandavison/delta/README.md

 See [repology.org/git-delta](https://repology.org/project/git-delta/versions) for the current version in each package repository.

-Behind the scenes, delta uses `less` for paging.
-The version of `less` that comes with your operating system may be too old (currently, less v551 is a good choice).
+Behind the scenes, delta uses [`less`](https://www.greenwoodsoftware.com/less/) for paging.
+It's important to have a reasonably recent version of less installed.
 On MacOS, install `less` from Homebrew.
 For Windows, see [Using Delta on Windows](#using-delta-on-windows).

 ## Configuration